ckeditor/ckeditor5/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---

-If you'd like to see this feature implemented, add 👍 reaction to this post.
+If you'd like to see this feature implemented, add a 👍 reaction to this post.